enkidevs/curriculum/typescript/introduction/tsc-using-types/tsc-protecting-functions.md

 // Enki 💚!
 ```

-However, TypeScript has a built-in way to set a default value:
+Since setting the default value is a common operation, TypeScript gives us a built-in way to do it:

 > 💡 When setting a default value we don't need to use the `?` because the parameter automatically becomes optional